Fundraising Operations for Nonprofits

 Every organization is in a different place.
 Start with what sounds most like you.

-The Pantry Audit"We don't have a real system yet.
-Donor relationships live in spreadsheets and people's heads."
+The Pantry Audit A CRM audit and action plan"We don't really have a system yet.
+Everything lives in spreadsheets and people's heads."

-The Mise en Place"We have a system.
-It's not doing what we need it to do."
+The Mise en Place A new CRM, built from scratch"We have a CRM.
+It's just not doing what we need it to do."

 Self-assessment